 Here’s hoping for an uneventful rest of the trip.
 I’ll get back to more interesting incidentals soon.

-Meanwhile ISOS, working on our behalf, said the CDC does not quarantine for dengue, and what’s more, the CDC does not make house calls.
+Meanwhile, ISOS, working on our behalf, said the CDC does not quarantine for dengue, and what’s more, the CDC does not make house calls.
 So who were the “doctors” standing at number 76 Westwood Green looking for us?
 Not the hospital.
 Which bureaucratic Shanghai office sent them?
 All information provided by ISOS suggests that a required quarantine for dengue would ultimately be inside our house.
 I think we’re off the hook, and Colette is feeling better.
-Never a dull moment.